lackdd/match-me/readme.md

 # Welcome to Jammer!

+My role in this project was back-end but i also did some stuff in the frontend like i set up cloudinary and helped set up chat functionality in the frontend.

 Jammer is a full-stack recommendation application to connect users based on their mutual musical interests such as preferred genres, methods to make music, years of experience with music and other biographical data.

 <details>